 Staying on Top of Any Future Issues

 After fixing a slow computer, the last thing a user wants is for everything to go back to awful shortly after.
-One of the great things about System Mechanic is that regular maintenance is going to ensure that everything is operating as it should.
+One of the great things about System Mechanic is that regular computer diagnostic tools ensure that everything is operating as it should.
 It is like having your own computer technician to look out for any issues that might be on the horizon.

 For more information on everything included with all three versions of System Mechanic, visit the official product links for System Mechanic®, System Mechanic Pro®, and System Mechanic® Ultimate Defense™.
-Users also have the option to purchase individual tools if they have one particular issue holding them back.
+Additionally, users have the option to purchase individual computer diagnostic tools if they have one particular issue holding them back.
+These solutions are a valuable investment, so we encourage making full use of all tools available within System Mechanic before considering an upgrade.
+Many users are delighted with the improvements in their computer’s performance after using our utility for PC performance optimization.